metapsy-project/metapsyDocs/content/general/_index.en.md

 Metapsy aims to provide a **unified framework** for all available meta-analytic data for these different indications.
 All meta-analytic databases...

-* ... are created by university-based research teams using a state-of-the-art methodology, as well as updated regularly.
+* ... are created by university-based research teams using a state-of-the-art methodology and updated regularly.
 * ... are formatted using an identical and transparent coding scheme.
 * ... receive extensive documentation and metadata, including versioning and persistent data identifiers, following the [FAIR principles](https://www.go-fair.org/fair-principles/).
 * ... are made publically available via data repositories (Github, Zenodo).
 Researchers can also easily access the databases using the designated R package {metapsyData}.